resource/node-ndebug/README.md

     $ ndebug myscript.js apple banana

 If, after your script has completed execution, you are not returned to a command prompt simply type **Control-C** to terminate the **ndebug** command.

+## To Note

+This tool currently uses port 8080 for communication between Chrome and **node-inspector**.
+Customization of this port number may be provided in a future release.